HomeStatesGeorgia

 B-TierB-Tier — Growing Market · Score 43/100

-Georgia's low electricity rates limit solar ROI compared to high-cost states, but the federal ITC provides a solid 30% credit.
+Georgia's low electricity rates limit solar ROI compared to high-cost states, and the federal 25D solar ITC expired Dec 31, 2025, so utility programs now drive the savings.
 Georgia Power offers net metering and a small solar generating capacity payment.
 EV adoption is rising fast.

 $14,000+